navgurukul/newton/samvaad-tech/Firewall.md

 Iss discussion ko karte hue, aap inn points ke baarein mei bhi soch sakte hai:

-questions
+Questions

-1. what is firewall?
+1. What is firewall?
-2. what are the advantages of firewall?
+2. What are the advantages of firewall?
-3. how can you connect firewall with real life example?
+3. How can you connect firewall with real life example?
-4. firewall is used only in network or in linux or in any other softwore also?
+4. Firewall is used only in network or in linux or in any other softwore also?
-5. what are types of of firewall?
+5. What are types of of firewall?
-6. name some more security software on any network?
+6. Name some more security software on any network?